trailofbits/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 `ONDEMAND_CELLULAR` - "Connect On Demand" when connected to cellular networks.
 Boolean.
 Default: false.
 `ONDEMAND_WIFI` - "Connect On Demand" when connected to Wi-Fi.
 Default: false.
 `ONDEMAND_WIFI_EXCLUDE` - List the names of any trusted Wi-Fi networks where macOS/iOS IPsec clients should not use "Connect On Demand".
 Comma-separated list.
-`WINDOWS` - To support Windows 10 or Linux Desktop clients.
-Default: false.
 `STORE_PKI` - To retain the PKI. (required to add users in the future, but less secure).
 Default: false.
 `DNS_ADBLOCKING` - To install an ad blocking DNS resolver.
 Default: false.
 `SSH_TUNNELING` -  Enable SSH tunneling for each user.
 Default: false.